plaffitt/yggops/README.md

 - They have to be idempotent
 - They have to assume that the working directory will be reset before reconciliation (there is no persistence, so state should be kept somewhere else)

-Options will be passed to plugins as flags.
+Options will be passed to plugins as json on stdin.
 The filename of the plugin will be used to reference it in the `type` entry of project definition.